AlchemyCMS/.github/README.md

 1. **prepare-release.yml** - Creates a release PR with version bump and changelog
 2. **release.yml** - Publishes the gem to RubyGems and creates a GitHub release
-3. **post-release.yml** - Bumps to next development version after release
+3. **post-release.yml** - Bumps to next development version, syncs changelog, and announces release

+### Features

+- Supports both `main` and `*-stable` branch releases
+- Automatic changelog generation from GitHub release notes
+- Post-release announcements to Slack, Mastodon, and Bluesky
+- Changelog sync to `main` branch after stable releases (for Dependabot visibility)

 ## Adding Workflows to Your Gem